ssamot/ce888/03-Modelling.md

 % Predictive Modelling
 % Spyros Samothrakis \
-  Research Fellow, IADS \
+  Lecturer/Assistant Director@IADS \
   University of Essex
-% January 24, 2017
+% January 29, 2018

 # About

+## Optimal Projects

+* Let's have a look at some projects I consider superb
+* Could potentially guide your work

 ## Predictive Modelling